 You may find some disadvantages of iPhones born from Apple’s closed iOS ecosystem and one of them that may drive you crazy is that you need to rely on iTunes for almost all the music syncing tasks.
 That is a very unpleasant experience even for a loyal Apple device user like me.
-You have to use iTunes to transfer your songs from your Mac to your iPhone or you can choose to purchase the song in iTunes store.
+You have to use iTunes to transfer music to iPhone on Mac or you can choose to purchase the song in iTunes store.

 iTunes is an ideal source to get your music and a fine method to organize your music library, but many of us don’t want to settle with it – after all, there are so many excellent apps and so much awesome music out there.
 Are there some alternatives?
-Don’t be surprised but you can actually employ several ways to put music on iPhone without using iTunes.
+Don’t be surprised but you can actually employ several ways to transfer music to iPhone on Mac without using iTunes.